cletusigwe/cletusigwe.github.io/src/content/standalones/intro.md

 Hi, my name is Cletus Igwe.
 I am currently a 300 level Mechatronics Engineering student at [FUTO](https://futo.edu.ng/).

 I love messing around with my computer and playing occasional games of  chess.
 Feel free to ping me on lichess [@cletusigwe]()(current preferred account) or [@uzo2005]()(old account), for a quick game or 2.

+This site is still a work in progress, thanks for stopping by.
 <!-- Hi,

 Call me Cletus.
 Or Uzo.  -->